-At Arton, we are in constant contact with high net worth individuals and we see how their needs and considerations evolve.
-These relationships help us streamline their needs and focus on what is important for our clients.
+At Arton we are in constant contact with high net worth individuals, and we are privileged to see how their needs and considerations evolve.
+These relationships help us streamline and focus on what is important to our clients.
 It is a challenge to simplify complexity, but this is what we excel at.
-So that we be able to empower you to find the right fit with ease.
+We empower our clients to find the right fit with ease.
 Now you have all the tools in your hands.

-Although it is still important, mobility is no longer the principle drive to look for a second residence or citizenship.
+Although it is still important, mobility is no longer the principle driver for a second residence or citizenship.
 Each Global Citizen program offers a host of unique benefits.
-We have distilled these benefits down into five key pillars – these are the benchmarks against which you can evaluate each program and compare them against one another based on your particular needs and goals.
+We have distilled these benefits into five key pillars – these are the benchmarks against which you can evaluate each program and compare them against one another based on your particular needs and goals.

-This overall attractive program reaches the top 3 performers mainly due to the fast process for residence, but it gets low scores in Speed for citizenship and Simplicity.
-The anticipated legislative changes in 2015 are expected to boost its marks in these two pillars and we can even see some interesting changes at the top.
+This overall attractive program is among the top three performers mainly due to the fast process for residence.
+It previously scores low in Speed to Citizenship and Simplicity, but legislative changes in 2015 boosted its marks in these two pillars.

-In this new edition of the index, Bulgaria ranks first due to favorable changes in the legislation in the past years, which made it one of the most attractive programs.
-Its regular residence to citizenship program gets high marks on Cost and Simplicity.
-The program scores relatively low in Speed, but this is compensated with the fast track option to citizenship within 12 months of PR that Bulgaria has introduced in the end of 2013.
+In this new edition of the index, Bulgaria ranks first due to favorable changes in its legislation in the past few years, making it one of the most attractive programs.
+Its regular residence to citizenship program scores high marks on Cost and Simplicity.
+The program scores relatively low in Speed, but this is compensated for by the fast-track option to citizenship within 12 months of PR that Bulgaria introduced at the end of 2013.

 Antigua & Barbuda

 The program ranks first among the Caribbean group and finds its place among the top performers within all assessed countries.
 It gets the highest score for Speed and relatively high marks for Simplicity.
-In terms of cost, it has to catch up with its Caribbean peers, but it gets the top rank on Global Mobility compared to the other islands, especially after St. Kitts lost their visa-free access to Canada.
+In terms of cost, the program must catch up with its Caribbean peers, but it achieves the top rank for Global Mobility compared to the other islands, especially after St. Kitts lost its visa-free access to Canada.

-Grenada’s score is balanced, thanks to its maximum points in Speed and Simplicity.
-This Caribbean island gets low marks in Global Mobility and shows average performance in Cost.
-Its real estate option is one of the most competitively priced and attracts greater number of investors than the donation.
+Grenada’s score is balanced thanks to its maximum points in Speed and Simplicity.
+However, the program scores low in Global Mobility and shows average performance in Cost.
+Its real estate option is one of the most competitively priced and attracts a greater number of investors than the donation option.

 United States of America

-Updated in September 2016, the Cyprus Citizenship by Investment Program allows for qualified investors to obtain Cypriot citizenship approval in 3 months, making it one of the fastest European programs to do so.
+Updated in September 2016, the Cyprus Investment Programme allows for qualified investors to obtain Cypriot citizenship approval in three months, making it one of the fastest European programs.

-has the newest and most exclusive Citizenship by Investment Program in the Caribbean.
-Having learned from decades of experience from its neighbors, the program is governed with industry best practices from the start.
+Saint Lucia has the newest and most exclusive citizenship by investment program in the Caribbean.
+Having learned from decades of experience from its neighbors, the program has been governed by industry best practices from the start.